bticknor/PyPoT/stats.md

 This is derived from computing the expected time between $L$ year exceedences, given GPD parameter estimates.
 TODO CITE OUR PAPER

-## Approximate Variance for Return Level Estimator
+## Approximate Variance for MLE/MPS Estimators and Return Level Estimator

 Letting $\theta = (\lambda, \sigma, \xi)$ and assuming independence between $\lambda$ and the GPD parameters, we have the following asymptotic covariance matrix: